 A new (and final?) synthesis in January 2017

 More post articles from Space Invader deal with in Paris, Tokyo, New York, Swiss towns (Lausanne, Bern, Basel, and Geneva), Brussels and Grenoble and my Slideshare documents are here (including Ravenna, Bastia).
-If you are interested with my excel file with 1000+ Paris entries, just ask me!
-However, I got a message from the Invader team in June 2015.
+I got a message from the Invader team in June 2015.
 They complain about the high rate of destruction of their works and asked me to hide as much information as possible about the location the Invaders.
 My maps are therefore now private and my pdfs much less informative.
 Sorry for this and good luck to those who look for them just to shoot pictures…

 Finally art web site Artsy asked me to add here a link to their page dedicated to the artist, here it is: Artsy’s Invader page.